bukosabino/ta/README.md

 # Sponsor

 Thank you to [OpenSistemas](https://opensistemas.com)!
-It is because of your contribution that I am able to continue the development of this library for open source.
+It is because of your contribution that I am able to continue the development of this open source library.

 ![Logo OpenSistemas](doc/logo_neuroons_byOS_blue.png)

 # Based on: